olcf/olcf-user-docs/data/archiving.rst

 less data across many transfers.
 If a folder is constituted with mixed files including thousands of small files (less than 1MB each one), it would be better to tar the small files.
 Otherwise, if the files are larger, Globus will handle them.
-To transfer the files, follow the steps which some are identical with the instructions above regarding transfer files from Atlas to Alpine:
+To transfer the files, follow these steps:

 - Visit www.globus.org and login